ABOUT OUR RESERVATION PROCESS:

 Once you receive our confirmation email your booking is set.

 Print, sign and bring you waiver so you’re ready to go on your first day.
 Show up for your gear fitting at arranged time and place and go diving!

 1. Do I need to bring my diving certification?

 Yes.
-You will need to show us your credentials or via email.
-It doesn’t matter if its PADI or any other agency.
+You will need to show us your credentials in person or in advance via email.
+It doesn’t matter if it’s PADI or another agency.

 2. Can I dive without a diving certification?